Evidlo/prelim/main.typ

           caption: "Previous measurements of exospheric Lyman-α"
       )

-  - main contributions of thesis
+  - Contributions of This Thesis
       - spherical raytracer that can be adapted to other missions studying planetary atmospheres
-      - reconstruction algorithms built for the Carruthers mission ])
+      - reconstruction algorithms built for the Carruthers mission
+  - Thesis Organization
+  ])

   #figure(